 This analysis of Thrift Savings Plan (TSP) participant demographics prepared by the Federal Retirement Thrift Investment Board is based on participant data.
-The analysis of calendar year 2016 data is similar to analysis of data conducted in previous years, except that additional indicative data from the Office of Personnel Management (OPM) used in previous years was not available this year.
+The analysis of calendar year 2017 data is similar to analysis of data conducted in the previous year.

-As with the 2014 report, the 2016 analysis will focus solely on participants in FERS, the Federal Employee Retirement System.
+As with the 2016 report, the 2017 analysis will focus solely on participants in FERS, the Federal Employee Retirement System.
 The participant population in the Civil Service Retirement System (CSRS) is a very small and declining segment of the TSP, and the Uniformed Services participation will be included after the introduction of the Blended Retirement System in 2018.
-Information from this analysis provides insight on demographics, investment behaviors and how plan design changes may have influenced participation and contribution behaviors.
-Finally, this analysis helps us identify trends with participant usage of benefit options.
+Information from this analysis provides insight on demographics, investment behaviors and how plan design changes may have influenced participant of benefit options.